tehbeev/fifa-2026-app/README.md

 1. Choose your username
 2. pick your favourite teams
-3. find out when they're playing and get love scores of the matches.
+3. find out when they're playing and get live scores of the matches.